rtaubes/lstm-1/Readme.md

 6. Another possibility is to add a predicted data to a generator, and predict new value.
 This method can be useful if more than one value should be predicted.

-I want to notice that for currently prediction is used only for estimation of a confidence interval.
+I want to notice that for currently prediction is used only for estimation of a prediction interval.
 Forecasting of future values is out of the current topic and will be implemented later.

 The LSTM model saves checkpoints each 10 steps(this value can be changed), and at the end of each traing.